mcdougallab/pipeline/CONTRIBUTING.md

 ## Miscellaneous notes
 - Code that modifies the database will be more heavily reviewed than code that just reads the database.
 In particular, make sure the database can only be modified by a logged-in user with the appropriate permissions.
+- Try to avoid merges; put your code at the top of the development tree.

 ## Finally